jackdevey/jackdevey/README.md

 ## `print('Hi there 👋')`
 - 🙋‍♂️ My name is Jack and I like to code
 - 🎓 I'm currently a BSc (Hons) Computer Science student
+- 💼 I'm also a Software Engineer at [Atlantic Software](https://atlanticsoftware.co.uk)
 - 📈 Aside from CS, I also like maths & trains

 ### `myProjects()`